craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We're going to meet the Wachter family to try to get Ireena a job.

-We meet the Butler, the Maid, and the Lady Wachter - of whom
+We meet the Butler, the Maid, and the Lady Wachter - of whom none of which are fiendish, but I sniff out a presence that begins to escape me.
+I attempt to intimidate the butler into opening the door, but he refuses, and I fucking kill him for it, making good on my threats.